himi64/HR_Analytics/README.md

 5. time_spend_company - number of years working at the company
 6. Work_accident - whether or not a worker had an accident during their time (binary)
 7. promotion_last_5years - whether or not a worker got promoted in the last 5 years (binary)
-8. sales - department the employee is working in
+8. dept - department the employee is working in: sales, accounting, hr, technical, support, management, IT, product_mng, marketing, RandD
 9. salary - salary classified into 'low', 'medium', 'high'
 10. left - whether or not the employee left the company (binary)